Oscillators

 and y

 define the center coordinates of a circle.
-Due to the fast oscillators controlling step
+Due to the fast oscillators controlling seq

 , the circle jumps between four moving points in the screen. r